GUIDE 2024

 Technical Writer Editor

-A technical writer-editor edits, proofreads, revises, and updates the technical documentation.
-The technical editor also makes sure the correct use of grammar, punctuation, and technical writing rules.
-A technical editor ensures the correct use of format throughout the technical document.
-A tech editor has also experience handling complex information.
-Here is mentioned a list of primary responsibilities for a technical writer-editor:
+A technical writer-editor edits, proofreads, revises, and updates technical documentation.
+The technical editor also ensures the correct use of grammar, punctuation, and technical writing rules and the correct use of format throughout the document.
+A tech editor also has experience handling complex information.

-Job responsibilities
+Job Responsibilities

-2. Suggests insightful edits
+2. Suggest insightful edits

 Preferred Qualifications